gaperton/ionic-views/docs/optimization-guidelines.md

 FitbitOS relies on [JerryScript](http://jerryscript.net/) virtual machine.
 JerryScript is a full-featured JS engine fully compatible with ECMA-262 edition 5.1.
 It is designed for microcontrollers having restricted RAM and is primarily optimized for the low memory consumption.
 It can operate with less than 64KB RAM, it doesn't have a JIT, and it is in general much slower than popular JS engines.
 Here's [the document](https://wiki.tizen.org/images/5/52/04-JerryScript_ECMA_Internal_and_Memory_Management.pdf) describing JerryScript internals and its memory architecture.

-Fitbit doesn't publish the detailed hardware specs for their devices, however, it's known that Fitbit Ionic:
+Fitbit doesn't publish the detailed hardware specs for their devices, however, [it's known](https://toshiba.semicon-storage.com/eu/product/assp/applite/tz1200.html) that Fitbit Ionic:
 - uses ARM Cortex-M4F core running at 120 MHz.
+- has pretty decent hardware 2D accellerator supporting vector graphics and bitmap rotation.
 - has 64KB of JS memory heap.
-- has pretty decent hardware 2D accellerator supporting vector graphics and bitmap rotation.

 ## There's no JIT, everything is slow

 Keep in mind that in contrast to the desktop JS engines JerryScript is a pure interpreter, so optimization techniques you're probably familiar with doesn't work.
 Don't expect any smart optimization from the runtime, it's not smart.
 An every extra operation costs you performance.
+It might seem scary at first, but it's not that bad because the rendering pipeline is hardware accelerated and JS is used for the reaction on events from sensors and user input only.

 Take this loop as an example: